jclariz/jclariz/README.md

-- 👋 Hi, I’m @jclariz
+- 👋 Hi, I’m @jclariz:
-- 👀 I’m finishing up my AS in CS degree!
-Transferring for my BS in CS -> Fall '24!
+- 👀 a junior at CSU, Fresno pursuing a BS in Computer Science!
-- 🌱 I’m currently rewatching Grey's Anatomy
+- 🌱 currently rewatching Grey's Anatomy
-- 💞️ I’m looking to collaborate on literally any project!
+- 💞️ looking to collaborate on any project!
-- 📫 in progress 👀
+- 📫 in progress of creating a portfolio website

 <!---
 jclariz/jclariz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.